Welcome to the Nordic Radio Amateur Union (NRAU) webpage

 Due to the mere global size of IARU, and the total number of nations involved, the IARU has been divided into three separate sub regions named Region 1, Region 2 and Region 3.

 Africa, Europe (incl the NRAU member societies, hi), Middle East and Northern Asia all belong to IARU Region 1.

 What one must also recognize are the differences in frequency- and band allocations within the individual IARU regions, and in particular pay attention to any national regulations which normally overrules any other allocation.

 This is a free translation of a NRAU description, as found on the NRRL web in May 2011:

-NRAU is a Nordic organization composed of individual national organization.
-NRAU's aim is to coordiate radio amateur activities, and to work towards a common solution for the Nordic countries.
+NRAU is a Nordic organization composed of individual national organizations.
+NRAU’s aim is to coordiate radio amateur activities, and to work towards a common solution for the Nordic countries.

 NRAU holds a meeting ahead of every IARU conference, where all proposed agenda items are duly discussed in the attempt to reach a mutual Nordic understanding and agreement, when possible.
-In this way the Nordic countries will be well prepared prior to joining the conference, using joint argumentation for the decisions made at the previous NRAU meeting.
+In this way the Nordic countries will be well prepared prior to participating in the IARU conference, using joint argumentation for the decisions made at the previous NRAU meeting.